INTRODUCTION

 - Current amendments are as follows:

-Amendment | Purpose |
+| Amendment | Purpose |

-- BYLAW NO 2020-16 Northwest Area Structure Plan (NW ASP)
+- BYLAW 2020-16 Northwest Area Structure Plan (NW ASP)

-- The NW ASP guides the future development of approx. 31.9 hectares of land on the northwest edge of Trochu
+- The NWASP guides the future development of approx. 31.9 hectares of land on the northwest edge of Trochu

-- BYLAW NO 1995-9 Trochu Development Authority Establishment
+- BYLAW 1995-9 Trochu Development Authority Establishment

 - The Development Authority is established to ensure that any proposed developments are in accordance with the IDP, MDP, LUB, and any relevant ASPs

-- BYLAW NO 2022-02 Municipal Planning Commission (MPC)
+- BYLAW 2022-02 Municipal Planning Commission (MPC)

 - The MPC is part of the Development Authority and makes decisions regarding certain development applications as per the LUB

-- BYLAW 2018-08 Regional Subdivision & Development Appeal Board (SDAB)
+- BYLAW 2025-12 Palliser Intermunicipal Subdivision and Development Appeal Board (SDAB)

 - The SDAB makes decisions on any appeals to the decisions of Trochu’s Development Authority